h4rvey-g/ob-Notes/USMLE/Neurology/Multiple sclerosis.md

 ---
 Multiple sclerosis (MS) is a <span style="background:rgba(240, 200, 0, 0.2)">chronic degenerative disease of the CNS characterized by demyelination and axonal degeneration in the brain and spinal cord, which are caused by an immune-mediated inflammatory process.</span>
 # Epidemiology
-- Sex: ♀ > ♂ (3:1) [1]
+- Sex: ♀ > ♂ (3:1)
-- Age of onset: 20–40 years of age [2]
+- Age of onset: 20–40 years of age
-- Ethnicity: ↑ prevalence among the white and black population [3]
+- Ethnicity: ↑ prevalence among the white and black population
 - Prevalence: 50-300 per 100 000 people (greater among people who live further from the equator)

 ---
 # Etiology
 The etiology of multiple sclerosis is unclear; it is believed to develop in genetically predisposed people who have been exposed to certain environmental factors.
-- Environmental risk factors [2][6]
+- Environmental risk factors
 	- Low vitamin D levels (insufficient intake, decreased exposure to UV radiation)

 ---
 # Pathophysiology
-- Pathophysiology of MS is characterized by autoimmune inflammation, demyelination, and axonal degeneration.
+- <span style="background:rgba(240, 200, 0, 0.2)">Pathophysiology of MS is characterized by autoimmune inflammation, demyelination, and axonal degeneration.</span>![[Pasted image 20231223165929.png]]
 - Most commonly accepted theory: Activation of autoreactive T-lymphocytes  → inflammatory processes → focal demyelination with partial preservation of axons (acute plaques) → loss of axons and atrophy of oligodendrocytes (chronic plaques) → gliosis  → inadequate remyelination
 - B-[[lymphocyte]] dysfunction: The following suggests that B-lymphocytes play a role in the pathogenesis of MS, although the exact mechanism of their involvement is unclear.
 	- Anti-CD20 agents (ocrelizumab, ofatumumab, rituximab) are effective in preventing exacerbations.